rdnewman/neoncrm/README.md

 Because of the limits on `page_size` that Neon enforces, multiple `search` invocations may be required.

 Beware that retrievals are done in JSON, so all returned values are Strings.
-See (advanced use)[#advanced-use] below for a way to convert incoming values to, say, numeric or date formats.
+See [advanced use](#advanced-use) below for a way to convert incoming values to, say, numeric or date formats.

 #### `field_map` and `output_fields`
 Two _class_ methods are often overridden in your subclasses to tailor how fields are read from Neon: